This recipe is from one of my vintage German cookbooks.

 We moved to a furnished apartment in the East Village until we decide on a permanent place.
 The best part of the flat is the terrace, big enough to have a dinner party for eight.

-Eight Humans I mean.
-Right now there is a different kind of daily dinner party going on as I have made (bribed) some new friends, a cardinal, a blue jay, a dove, a hyperactive black squirrel and a fat grey one.
+Eight Humans, I mean.
+Right now there is a different kind of daily dinner party going on as I have made (bribed) some new friends, a cardinal, a blue jay, a dove, a hyperactive black squirrel and a fat gray one.